 - Bring nature inside your home with green plants that remove toxins from the air

 - Lead a slow, plastic-free life.
-When we take care of our environment, we feel a sense of well-being knowing that we are going to leave this world in a better shape for our future generations.
+When we take care of our environment, we feel a sense of well-being knowing that we are going to leave this world in better shape for our future generations.
 There is a whole movement of zero-waste.
 You do not need to go crazy with the movement, but start practicing simple green replacements for common environmental pollutants like plastic and chemicals.
 Switch to glass containers and recyclables for your daily needs.
-Fun tip- taking care of our ball glass jars and our wooden utensils are my favorites self-care routine in the house.
+Fun tip- taking care of our ball glass jars and wooden utensils is my favorite self-care routine in the house.
 It’s an almost Zen-like experience every week when I spend an hour cleaning and polishing our wooden utensils.

 - Spend 10 minutes a day decluttering your surroundings.
 Clutter increases our cortisol levels- the stress hormone that causes many illnesses, clutter also reduces our creativity and focus and can even make us more sensitive to pain- says Baggett

-8. Career/ professional self -care
+8. Career/ professional self-care

-Career self-care is all about keeping up with the most in-demand skills in the market, upgrading your current skills so that you remain employable or hirable throughout your career.
-The times are changing so fast that if we are to earn from our skills, we need to ensure that we update out skills often, at least once every few years.
+Career self-care is all about keeping up with the most in-demand skills in the market, and upgrading your current skills so that you remain employable or hirable throughout your career.
+The times are changing so fast that if we are to earn from our skills, we need to ensure that we update our skills often, at least once every few years.

 This classic book- Unwritten Laws of Engineering (affiliate link)written in 1944 still hold true in 2020.
 Although it is written for Engineers, do not let the title intimidate you.
-It came highly recommended by my father who built big dams and construction projects in early 70s.
-Then he handed it over to me when I entered in college.
+It came highly recommended by my father who built big dams and construction projects in the early 70s.
+Then he handed it over to me when I entered college.
 I did not pay attention to it until my second job.
 I wished I had read it before.
 But nevertheless, it has generational wisdom to work and thrive successfully in any industry.
-Remember we had no computers and digitization like we have now back in 1944.
+Remember we had no computers and digitization as we have now back in 1944.
 Follow the established genius rules and focus on your career self-care.